firefox-devtools/extension-examples/console/README.md

 # Console
-This extension shows how to evaluate script in content scope.
+This extension demonstrates how to evaluate script in the inspected window (content scope).

 # Installation
-Simple instructions describing how to install this extension.
+See how to install this extension.

 1. Open `about:debugging` in your Firefox
 2. Click "Load Temporary Add-on"